kmnis/kmnis.github.io/_projects/automatic-essay-grading.md

   - zen-ai
 ---

-Automatic Essay Grading focuses on a real education problem: writing practice is hard to scale, and English Language Learners need feedback that reflects their current language level rather than a generic writing rubric.
+Automatic Essay Grading is an NLP project for evaluating essays written by English Language Learners.
+The goal is not just to assign a single score, but to reason across multiple writing dimensions that teachers already use when assessing proficiency.

-The project uses a dataset of 3,911 argumentative essays written by 8th-12th grade English Language Learners.
-Each essay is scored across six analytic measures: cohesion, syntax, vocabulary, phraseology, grammar, and conventions.
-The repository includes preprocessing, exploratory analysis, data mining, ML modeling, and a notebook-based evaluator app.
+The project uses a dataset of argumentative essays from 8th-12th grade students.
+Each essay has scores for cohesion, syntax, vocabulary, phraseology, grammar, and conventions, making it a useful benchmark for multi-dimensional writing assessment.

+### What The Project Does

+- Processes and analyzes student essay text.
+- Models six writing-proficiency dimensions rather than a single overall grade.
+- Includes exploratory data analysis, preprocessing, data mining, and ML notebooks.
+- Uses topic modeling experiments to understand essay patterns.
+- Provides a notebook-based evaluator app for score-oriented feedback and analysis.

+### Dataset

+The dataset contains 3,911 essays written by English Language Learners.
+The essays were pre-scored by teachers across six analytic measures, with scores ranging from 1 to 5 in half-point increments.

+This structure makes the task more nuanced than generic essay scoring.
+A strong answer may have good vocabulary but weaker grammar, or strong cohesion but limited phraseology.
+The project is organized around preserving that multi-axis view of writing proficiency.

+### Modeling Workflow

+The repository separates preprocessing, visualization, modeling, and the evaluator app.
+The modeling notebooks explore machine-learning and NLP approaches, while the data mining notebook includes topic modeling experiments with BERTopic.

+The app layer demonstrates how essay text can be turned into feedback and analysis, rather than leaving the work as notebook-only modeling output.

-### Technical Shape
+### Example Workflows

-The repository is divided into `data_prep`, `data_viz`, `modeling`, and `app` directories.
-The evaluator app uses an OpenAI token for its final interaction layer, while the modeling notebooks explore classical NLP and machine-learning approaches.
+The included screenshots show an evaluator interface, essay scoring output, and essay analysis.
+These examples help make the project concrete: the system is meant to support writing assessment workflows, not simply train a model in isolation.

-### Why It Matters
+### Limitations

-The strongest use case is teacher support: speed up assessment cycles while preserving a richer view of student strengths and weaknesses across multiple dimensions of writing proficiency.
+Automated writing assessment should be used carefully.
+Scores can help triage or support feedback, but they should not replace teacher judgment, especially for English Language Learners.
+Bias, prompt variation, rubric alignment, and explainability all matter in a real educational setting.